ipfs/kubo/docs/config.md

 `dhtclient` or `dhtserver` respectively.
 Please do not set this to `dhtserver` unless you're sure your node is reachable from the public network.

-When `Routing.Type` is set to `auto` your node will accelerate some types of routing by leveraging HTTP endpoints compatible with [IPIP-337](https://github.com/ipfs/specs/pull/337) in addition to the IPFS DHT.
+When `Routing.Type` is set to `auto` or `autoclient` your node will accelerate some types of routing by leveraging HTTP endpoints compatible with [IPIP-337](https://github.com/ipfs/specs/pull/337) in addition to the IPFS DHT.
 By default, an instance of [IPNI](https://github.com/ipni/specs/blob/main/IPNI.md#readme)